 I’ve used hard insulation over the inner cover to reduce condensation inside my hives too.
 It worked well enough to get all of my colonies through at least two long, snowy, wet winters in St. John’s, Newfoundland.
 I always found some condensation inside the hives, but nothing that seemed to hurt the bees.
 The hard insulation method didn’t fail me until I moved my bees to a community called Logy Bay, one of the foggiest places on the island of Newfoundland.

-And that’s when all of my colonies (5 or 6 at the time, if I remember correctly) nearly perished from condensation soaking through every frame of their hives.
+And that’s when all of my colonies (I think I had eight at the time) nearly perished from condensation soaking through every frame of their hives.
 I opened the hives one day and it was as if someone had sprayed the bees with a hose.
 Everything was dripping wet.

 I immediately converted some ventilation rims to moisture quilts by stapling screen underneath them.
 It wasn’t pretty or neat but it did the job.
 I then filled them with wood chips and installed them on my hives and just like that, even during one the foggiest, wettest weeks of the winter, all the moisture was wicked away from inside the hives and my bees were saved from certain death.
 Hurray for moisture quilts!